-20 But indeed, Christ has been raised from the dead; He became the firstfruits of those who have fallen asleep.
-21 For since death came through a man, resurrection of the dead also came through a man.9 22 For as all in Adam are dying, so also all in the Christ will be made alive.10 23 But each one in his own order: Christ the firstfruits, then those who belong to Christ at His coming; 24 then the end,11 when He hands over the Kingdom to the God and Father, whenever He puts an end to every ruler and all authority and power.
-25 Because it is necessary that He reign until He has put all the enemies under teachers, since to teach is to exercise authority.
-But here in verses 34 and 35 Paul goes even further; to protect the husbands' authority, wives should not publicly request an explanation from pastor or teacher, since that could allow a wife to play the teacher against her husband in the home.
-If a wife requests an explanation from her husband, and he doesn't know the answer, he can consult the pastor and then transmit the explanation-this preserves the authority structure in the home (which goes back to Genesis 3:16).
+20 But indeed, Christ has been raised from the dead; He became the first fruits2 of those who have fallen asleep.
+21 For since death came through a man, resurrection of the dead also came through a man.3 22 For as all in Adam are dying, so also all in the Christ will be made alive.4 23 But each one in his own order: Christ the first fruits, then those who belong to Christ at His coming; 24 then the end,5 when He hands over the Kingdom to the God and Father, whenever He puts an end to every ruler and all authority and power.
+25 Because it is necessary that He reign until He has put all the enemies under His feet.
+26 The last enemy that will be destroyed is death.6 27 For "He has put all things under His feet."7 But when it says that all things have been subordinated, it is obvious that He who put all things under Him is excepted.
+28 Now whenever all things have been subjected to Him, then the Son Himself will also be subjected to Him who subjected all things to Him, so that God may be all in all.